Tenali Rama (TV series): Season 1

 Many people come to get rid of Ramakrishna but he stays put and saves Vijayanagar from various enemies.
 At last, Ramakrishna realises that the youth in Tenali are going out to achieve their jobs, leaving their native village Tenali, undeveloped.
-Ramakrishna immediately gets ready to leave back to Tenali, his native village, forsaking Vijayanagara kingdom to help the youth in Tenali and its development.
-Since then, the people gave him the name "Tenali RamaKrishna" (as a representation of his love towards his native village).
+Ramakrishna immediately gets ready to leave back to Tenali, his native village, forsaking Vijayanagar kingdom to help the youth in Tenali and its development.
+Since then, the people gave him the name "Tenali Ramakrishna" for his love to his homeland.